 We sell Obagi products in the U.S. to healthcare professionals in the physician-dispensed channel through an authorized wholesale distributor (the "Physician Channel Provider"), who also serves as our only distributor with respect to sales of Obagi products to retail and spa customers in the U.S. Under this model, we sell the products to the Physician Channel Provider, which then sells the products through to Obagi's physician customers when they order them.
 Although the Physician Channel Provider purchases products from us for sale to our physician customers in the U.S. and customers who purchase our products on our e-commerce platforms, we maintain control of the product inventory at their warehouse and continue to manage the relationships with the end customers, until immediately prior to the sale of the product to the end customer.
 As a result, control of the products does not shift to the Physician Channel Provider, and we do not recognize revenue from products sold to the Physician Channel Provider, until immediately prior to their sale to the physician or e-commerce customer.
-On the other hand, we recognize revenue for products sold to the Physician Channel Provider for our retail and spa customers upon transfer of the products to the Physician Channel Provider.
+On the other hand, we recognize revenue for products sold to the Physician Channel Provider.
 See "Item 5.
 Waldencast's Operating and Financial Review and Prospects" and "Item 8.
 Financial Information - Note 2.
 Restatement and Reclassifications for further information on revenue recognition for products sold to the Physician Channel Provider.

 The Physician Channel Provider accounted for a significant portion of our net revenue in the 2022 Successor Period, 2022 Predecessor Period, 2021 Predecessor Period and the year ended December 31, 2020 (the "2020 Predecessor Period").
 Our agreement with the Physician Channel Provider does not contain any minimum purchase requirements.
 Accordingly, Obagi does not have any guarantees regarding the quantity of each of the products that Physician Channel Provider will order.
 Obagi provides the Physician Channel Provider with forecasts of demand for its products from physician customers, however, these forecasts may not always accurately assess demand for one or more products during any given quarter, which many affect subsequent orders for the affected products from them.
-Our agreement with the Physician Channel Provider expires in September 2024 we may not be able to extend the agreement on its current terms or renegotiate the terms on a commercially reasonable basis, or at all.
+Our agreement with the Physician Channel Provider assess demand the agreement on its current terms or renegotiate the terms on a commercially reasonable basis, or at all.